MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-bash-tutorial.md

 ### Upload data to container

-The following script creates three sample files using a for loop to upload as blobs to the storage container.
+The following script creates three sample files using a for loop.

 ```azurecli
 for i in `seq 1 3`; do